northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

 ::::{dropdown} Why is my job not starting?
 Several things can cause jobs to wait in the queue.
-If you request a resource combination we do not have, such as 28 cores on a parallel node, the queueing system will not recognize that this condition will not be met and will leave the job pending (PD).
+If you request a resource combination we do not have available at the moment the job will be marked pending (PD).
 You may also have run a large number of jobs in the recent past and the “fair share” algorithm is allowing other users higher priority.
 Finally, the queue you requested may simply be very busy.
 If your job is pending there will be another field with the reason; if it is Resources that means that the resource you requested isn’t available, either because it is busy or because you requested a nonexistent resource.
 If the reason is “Priority” it means that a job with higher priority than yours is running.
 Your job will rise in priority as it waits, so it will start eventually.
-To request an estimate from the queueing system of your start time, run `squeue -u <mst3k> --start` (substitute your own login for `mst3k`).
+To request an estimate from the queueing system of your start time, run `squeue -u $USER --start`.
 ::::

 ::::{dropdown} How can I check when my job will start?